dossaj/cv-docs/content/experiences/fnp.md

 <!-- markdownlint-disable MD041 -->

-Cloud based SaaS solution, which provides a suite of services for patient and device data management.
+Cloud-based SaaS solution, which provides a suite of services for patient and device data management.
 Responsible for collecting information from thousands of devices, including providing a wide range of services to consuming parties.
 These services include patient management, patient compliance monitoring and clinical reporting.
 A large distributed system built on a service oriented architecture (SOA), which is composed of many components and custom libraries.
 It is built mostly on the Microsoft stack, with other components of the system utilising a wide range of technologies.

 - Leading the architecture of the system and setting future strategy.
 - Leading the application architecture and championing best practices.